If someone you know is a survivor of sexual assault, domestic/relationship violence, or stalking:

 How do I know if a friend or loved one has been sexually assaulted?

-There is no one way to identify if someone has been sexually assaulted unless she or he or someone close to them tells you that this has occurred.
+There is no one way to identify if someone has been sexually assaulted unless they or someone close to them tells you that this has occurred.
 However, there are several signs/symptoms of rape trauma (a type of post-traumatic stress) which may help you to identify if a friend needs help.

 - Sleep disturbances: Nightmares, difficulty falling or staying asleep